vassaled/Pixie/README.md

 Pixie is a browser-based pixel art and sprite editor.

 ## About the branch
-This brnach is made for implementing modular theme, where custom made themes can be used.
+This branch is made for implementing modular theme, where custom made themes can be used.

 ## Features